samuel012/statusify/CONTRIBUTING.md

 ## Code guidelines and stuff

-You should adhere to this project's styleguide, available in `.rubocop.yml`, and write tests for every new feature you introduce.
+You should adhere to this project's styleguide (you'll be notified via a message by Hound if you don't) and write tests for every new feature you introduce.
 You must document all code you write.
 That's it.